-If you want to be assured that your report will be kept confidential, you can report the assault to a therapist, doctor, minister or attorney who is legally obligated to maintain patient or client confidentiality.
-If you choose this option, please consider asking your therapist, doctor, minister or attorney to make a confidential report of the assault without including facts that would reveal your identity.
-While the university will probably not be able to take any disciplinary action against the person who assaulted you, university officials will have a better picture of crime on the campus and may be able to warn the campus community about methods or patterns of attacks.
+A student who wants to be assured that a sexual assault report will be kept confidential can make an anonymous complaint or report the assault to a therapist, doctor, or attorney who is legally obligated to maintain patient or client confidentiality.
+Students who choose this option are requested to ask their doctor, therapist, or counselor to make a confidential report of the assault without including facts that would reveal the student's identity.

-Susan Owens, Title IX Coordinator
+Susan Owens • Title IX Coordinator

 email@example.com • (254) 295-4527